The Ultimate Guide to the Nuremberg Christmas Market, Germany

 When to Visit

-During these weeks in the run-up to Christmas (also called Advent in Germany) the city center lights up in colorful lights and decorations and people take to the streets to drink gluhwein, shop, and see friends.
+During these weeks in the run-up to Christmas (also called Advent in Germany), the city center lights up in colorful lights and decorations and people take to the streets to drink gluhwein, shop, and see friends.

 It’s a busy time of year in Nuremberg with both locals and tourists alike.
 If you prefer to explore the markets with fewer crowds make sure to head to the Nuremberg Christmas market in November rather than closer to Christmas.

-Also, you’ll want to avoid weekends when things really fill up.
+Also, you’ll want to avoid weekends when things fill up.
 The market gets very busy in the evenings and weekends so if you can, come during the day as well as in the early evening to see everything in its sparkly glory.

-Nuremberg Christmas Market Dates for 2022
+Nuremberg Christmas Market Dates for 2024

 Where is the Nuremberg Christmas Market?